List of WNBA annual steals leaders

+In basketball, a steal is a "defensive action" that causes the opponent to turn the ball over.
 The Women's National Basketball Association's (WNBA) steals title is awarded to the player with the highest steals per game (spg) average in a given season.

-The highest league-leading spg was Teresa Weatherspoon's 3.33 spg in 1998.
-The lowest league-leading spg was 2.21, achieved by Nykesha Sales and Yolanda Griffith in 2004.
+The highest league-leading steals per game was Teresa Weatherspoon's 3.33 steals per game in the 1998 season.
+The lowest league-leading steals per game was 2.21, achieved by Nykesha Sales and Yolanda Griffith in the 2004 season.
+Teresa Weatherspoon also holds the record for total steals in a season (100) in the 1998 season.